 Innsbruck is a happening city - its streets are lined with bars, restaurants and live music venues.
 The Old Town dates back 800 years and the surrounding landscape is dotted with traditional mountain huts offering a taste of Austrian culture.

 Eat – SixtyTwenty offers coffee, snacks, cool decor and an outdoor seating area ideal for people watching.
 It’s a hidden gem on Universitätsstrasse with a mixed crowd of locals, students and young professionals.
 Speckeria is a quaint deli on Hofgasse in the Old Town indulging in Austria’s love for smoked bacon.
 Speck is a huge part of Tyrolean cuisine and customers can either take away or grab a table in the intimate seating area.

-Drink – Das Nax is located alongside the Bögen, a stretch of archways on Ingenieur-Etzel-Strasse known as Innsbruck’s partymeile (or party-mile).
+Drink – The Bögen is a stretch of archways on Ingenieur-Etzel-Strasse known as Innsbruck’s partymeile (or party-mile).
 Local Tyrolean beer and live music are both in good supply here.
 Highly recommend.